 Her UK board appointments include: Trustee of The Royal High School Bath and the Holburne Museum, Trustee and Chair of the Audit and Risk Committee of the Association of Commonwealth Universities in the UK, and Director and Chair of the Education, Heritage and Culture Sector Table with the Iraq Britain Business Council.
 She now chairs the Board of Lincoln University College, serves on the Advisory Board of QS rankings, a UK based group, and on the Boards of the Adelaide based Media Centre for Education Research (MCERA).

-Currently Chief Executive Officer of Forager Funds Management with experience in banking and finance, notably with Bankers Trust and later as an Executive Director at Macquarie Bank.
+Formerly Chief Executive Officer of Forager Funds Management with experience in banking and finance, notably with Bankers Trust and later as an Executive Director at Macquarie Bank.
 He is a Cornerstone supporter of the Pinnacle Foundation, an organisation that provides financial assistance and mentoring to disadvantaged LGBTI students.
 He has a long held interest in the visual arts, and as a long-term community member he is passionate about the NAS site.